codesaahil/ATHENA/README.md

 # ATHENA

-Athena stands for "Artificially Tuned Human-
+Athena stands for "Artificially Tuned Human-Emulating NPC Agent".
-Emu

-lating NPC Agent".
 It is library by which we can create intelligent NPCs.

 ## Work Done
 1. Integrate Google GEMINI API to generate dialogues.